-We will immediately notify the Community contracted external reviewer of your request within one business day within receipt of the request.
-If the IRO reviewer requests any information, we must provide the information within three business days.
-The IRO reviewer must reach a decision within 15 days, but no later than 20 days after the IRO receives the case from TDI.
-In cases involving life-threatening conditions, the IRO must reach a decision within five days, but no later than eight days after the IRO receives the case from TDI.
+We will immediately notify the Community contracted external reviewer of your request within 1 business day of the request receipt.
+If the IRO reviewer requests any additional information, we must provide the information within 3 business days.
+For a Standard External Review, the IRO reviewer must reach a decision within 45 days.
+In cases involving life-threatening conditions, the IRO must reach a decision within 72 hours.